Yaskawa-Global/SmartPendantSDK/docs/en/preset-files.md

 While optional, it is often desirable to supply a small icon to be associated with a preset.
 For example, it may be the logo of the device vendor or a product icon.
 This makes it easier for the user to select presets from the list of those available by making presets distinct.

-While providing an icon as a 256x256 PNG or JPG image file in the same folder as the preset .yps file is the simplest, it is likely that end-users may inadvertently copy one with without the other, rendering the presets file invalid (uninstallable).
+While providing an icon as a 256x256 PNG or JPG image file in the same folder as the preset .yps file is the simplest, it is likely that end-users may inadvertently copy one with without the other, rendering the presets file invalid (un-installable).
 To make the preset files more robust, it is recommended to include the icon data in the presets file itself, as a text-based base64 data: URI - a common web format for images embedded in HTML web pages.

 This is not difficult to achieve.
-Using an online image to base64 URI converter tool will provide the text that can be pasted into the `icon` entry (within double quotes).
+Using an on-line image to base64 URI converter tool will provide the text that can be pasted into the `icon` entry (within double quotes).

-One such website is [www.base64-image.de](https://www.base64-image.de/), although there are many others and also offline tools.
+One such website is [www.base64-image.de](https://www.base64-image.de/), although there are many others and also off-line tools.
 The output will be a long string starting with ``data:image/png;base64,`.
 Within the preset it will look something like:

 ```json
     icon: "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAA...ABJRU5ErkJggg=="